saketh-exe/saketh-exe.github.io/README.md

     Added Nav Features and Optimised layout for main display (Support for other size displays is not sure) Tried to add a gif background but the quality was not good

+Beta 0.6:

+    Nothing much by visual but removed some spaces in code changed favicon
+    added new pic when hoverd